-Key principles of cooperative learning
+Two key principles of cooperative learning

 - Positive interdependence: For an activity to be truly cooperative, learners must work as a team, not in competition with each other (although inter-team competition is recognised by some cooperative writers as acceptable). - Individual accountability: Group success depends on contributions from all group members, making each learner accountable for their own learning and the success of the group.
+And making all learners accountable for full group participation.